trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 };
 ```

-From there it can be used with any Hardhat tasks as well as tools like hardhat-deploy.
+From there, it can be used with any Hardhat task or tools like hardhat-deploy.

 ```
 hardhat deploy --network truffle-dashboard